 Only a couple hours from about 25 million potential vacationers living in NY, NJ, CT, DE and PA, the Lehigh River has all the feel of a pristine, western-style wilderness whitewater river as it rushes through an isolated mountain gorge in the Poconos, known as Lehigh Gorge State Park.
-Over three million visitors have enjoyed the fun-filled rapids of the Lehigh since 1975, when Whitewater Challengers first introduced guided whitewater rafting trips on the river as a part of its broader repertoire of family adventure-vacations.
+Over four million visitors have enjoyed the fun-filled rapids of the Lehigh since 1975, when Whitewater Challengers first introduced guided whitewater rafting trips on the river as a part of its broader repertoire of family adventure-vacations.
 But in the past few years, annual visitation to the Lehigh River has nearly doubled thanks to a series of new summertime whitewater rafting releases from the Francis Walter Dam.

 “This is a really big deal,” says Whitewater Challengers president and co-founder Ken Powley.
 “For nearly three decades, our guests had to choose between great whitewater coupled with colder weather (spring and fall trips) or smaller rapids coupled with warmer summertime weather.
 That’s a tough choice.
 But now, with these new summertime whitewater rafting releases, we’ve got great water and great weather at the same time.
 There aren’t a lot of mountain whitewater streams that can boast this kind of perfect combination.”